 - Executive Editor, Duke Law Journal

-- Defended global provider of biopharmaceutical development services and commercial outsourcing services against sex and national origin discrimination claims brought by former pharmaceutical sales representative.
+- Defended a global provider of biopharmaceutical development services and commercial outsourcing services against sex and national origin discrimination claims brought by former pharmaceutical sales representative.
 The matter was favorably resolved by confidential settlement agreement.

-- Defended global provider of biopharmaceutical development services and commercial outsourcing services and supervisor against sex discrimination, disability discrimination, FMLA non-compliance, and FMLA retaliation claims brought by former pharmaceutical sales representative.
+- Defended a global provider of biopharmaceutical development services and commercial outsourcing services and supervisor against sex discrimination, disability discrimination, FMLA non-compliance, and FMLA retaliation claims brought by former pharmaceutical sales representative.
 The matter was mediated and favorably resolved by confidential settlement.

-- Defended community college against religious discrimination claim brought under Title VII and obtained dismissal with prejudice.
+- Defended a community college against religious discrimination claim brought under Title VII and obtained dismissal with prejudice.

 News & Publications